-Lovisa's competitive position may deteriorate as a result of factors including actions by existing competitors, the entry of new competitors (such as international retailers or online retailers) or a failure by Lovisa to successfully respond to changes in the industry.
+Lovisa's competitive position may deteriorate as a result of factors including actions by existing competitors, the entry of new competitors or a failure by Lovisa to successfully respond to changes in the industry.

-To mitigate this risk, Lovisa employs a product team of more than 20 people to meet market demands as described in section 5.1.
-Management believe it would take a number of years for a new entrant to establish a portfolio of leases comparable with Lovisa in premium store locations due to substantial barrier to entry costs as detailed above.
+To mitigate this risk, Lovisa employs a large product team to meet market demands as described in section 5.1.
+Management believes it would take a number of years for a new entrant to establish a portfolio of leases comparable with Lovisa in premium store locations due to substantial barrier to entry costs as detailed above.

-6.3 Retail Environment and General Economic Conditions
+6.2 Retail Environment and General Economic Conditions

 As Lovisa's products are typically viewed by consumers to be 'discretionary' items rather than 'necessities', Lovisa's financial performance is sensitive to the current state of, and future changes in, the retail environment in the countries in which it operates.
-However, with a low average retail spend per transaction, macro market performance has minimal impact for Lovisa.
+However, with a low average retail spend per transaction, macro market performance is less likely to have a material impact on our business compared to other discretionary categories.

 Lovisa's main strategy to overcome any downturn in the retail environment or economic conditions is to continue to offer our customers quality, affordable and on trend products.
-The current global situation in relation to the COVID-19 pandemic has had a larger impact on the business than normally seen as a result of macro market conditions, with the unprecedented scale of its impact on all aspects of people's lives, and in particular the inability for people to socialise in normal ways, having a continued impact on trading conditions.
+The current global situation in relation to the COVID-19 pandemic has had a larger impact on the business than normally seen as a result of macro market conditions, with the unprecedented scale of its impact on all aspects of people's lives, and in particular the inability for people to socialise in normal ways, having had a continued impact on trading conditions over recent years.
+As our customers' lives have returned to a more normal state over the past year we have seen a return to prior performance of our business.